devin6391/react-animation-suite/CONTRIBUTING.md

-We're really glad you're reading this, because we need volunteer developers to help this project come to fruition. 👏
+I am really glad you're reading this, because we developers should collaborate to help this project come to fruition. 👏

 ## Instructions